-Watch this short animation to find out how the money paid into by parishes across the Diocese goes to help support mission and ministry across the Diocese.
+Watch this short animation to find out how the money paid into by parishes goes to help support mission and ministry across the Diocese.

 Why we do this

-This is not about paying-in to get back what you need but giving because of a shared sense of responsibility to everyone in our Church family, so that all can flourish.
+This is about a shared sense of responsibility to everyone in our Church family, so that all can flourish.

 Supporting each other in this way means that every parish, no matter what their setting or financial situation, can receive the ministers and Diocesan administrative support they need in order to further the shared mission of the Church across the communities of the Diocese.